 Email shouldn't be changed as the field will always look for an email address and won't work if someone adds anything other than an email address in the field.

-The same applies to phone number.
+The same applies to the Phone Number field.

 Your languages editor can be found here: